I1yaEsenko/freeCodeCamp_JS/README.md

 <br>:white_check_mark: Remember to Set the Constructor Property when Changing the Prototype
 <br>:white_check_mark: Understand Where an Object’s Prototype Comes From
 <br>:white_check_mark: Understand the Prototype Chain
-<br>Use Inheritance So You Don't Repeat Yourself
+<br>:white_check_mark: Use Inheritance So You Don't Repeat Yourself
 <br>Inherit Behaviors from a Supertype
 <br>Set the Child's Prototype to an Instance of the Parent
 <br>Reset an Inherited Constructor Property